google/WebFundamentals/src/content/en/tools/chrome-devtools/network-performance/index.md

   Get Started" data-label="Next Steps / Issues Guide" href="issues">Network
   Issues Guide</a> to learn how to spot more network issues.
 * See <a class="gc-analytics-event" data-category="DevTools / Network /
-  Get Started" data-label="Next Steps / Reference" href="issues">Network
+  Get Started" data-label="Next Steps / Reference" href="reference">Network
   Panel Reference</a> for a comprehensive list of Network panel features.